-The Town of Tilden, named after Samuel J. Tilden, who was a democratic candidate for the President of the United States of America in 1876.
+The Town of Tilden was named after Samuel J. Tilden, who was a democratic candidate for the President of the United States of America in 1876.
 Mr. Tilden actually won the popular vote for the presidency but lost the election by one electoral vote.
 (For more of the history please click on link to the History page.)

 The Town of Tilden is approximately 36 square miles of hills and valleys located in Chippewa County adjacent to the northwest corner of the City of Chippewa Falls.
 The 2022 population of Tilden is 1548.
 US Highway 53 runs through Tilden with two exits into the town on County Highways S & B. County Highway F and Q run north and south through Tilden, while County Highways N, S, B and C run east and west.
 There are 43 miles of roads the Town of Tilden is responsible for.

 “Tilden is Family, Tradition and Agriculture” sums up the rural character and personality of the Town.
-The rural landscape is hills and valleys with woods and farms.
+The rural landscape is comprised of hills and valleys with woods and farms.
 Dairy, beef, hogs, sheep, horses and cropping make up the agriculture.
 Traffic slows to accommodate farm machinery on the roads.

-Hay Creek and Duncan Creek empty into the manmade Tilden Mill Pond which flows to the City of Chippewa Falls.
+Hay Creek and Duncan Creek empty into the man-made Tilden Mill Pond which flows to the City of Chippewa Falls.
 Residential development has been along these water ways.
 Establishments in Tilden offer camping, bars and grills, a gun range, archery ranges, a baseball diamond, outdoor volleyball courts, a banquet hall, a Lion’s Club, 4-H clubs and St. Peter’s Catholic Church and grade school.

 The Chippewa Falls Post Office (54729) provides most of the residents with service, while the rest are served by Bloomer (54724).
 Phone service for most of the residents is provided by the Eagle Point (288) exchange, while Chippewa Falls (723 or 720) provides the south eastern portion with service.

 The Tilden Volunteer Fire Department provides First Responder emergency services and fire protection.

 The Town Office & Hall, Fire Station, Town Shop and Recycling Center are all located at 10790 100th Avenue, Chippewa Falls, WI 54729.